 Great coffee and technical decision making

 Kopi Luwak is considered the best coffee in the world.
-What makes it great is intriguing, shocking, and offers an analogy on how something great can be perversely twisted into proverbial poop.
+What makes it great is intriguing, shocking, and shows how something great can be perversely twisted into proverbial poop.

 The name “kopi luwak” means “civet coffee.”
-The luwak is a palm civet, a small mammal that lives in Southeast Asia.
+The luwak, also known as the palm civet, is a small mammal that lives in Southeast Asia.
 Luwaks eat many things but enjoy fruits and berries the most.
 In particular, they are known to select the finest, most mature berries.
 This is the secret to the greatness of kopi luwak.

 When people pick coffee berries, they are less discriminating and don’t have time to pick out the ripest individual berries.
 Luwaks, on the other hand, have nothing better to do.
 They end up eating only the most ripe coffee berries and the coffee beans in them.